lfdesousa/rapberrypiCluster/README.md

 ## Hardware Setup

 This cluster is designed to run on the following hardware:
-- Multiple Raspberry Pi 4 Model B (4GB RAM or higher)
+- Multiple Raspberry Pi (8GB RAM or higher)
-- Gigabit Ethernet Switch
+- Gigabit Ethernet Switch with POE
+- Linksys Router with OpenWrt
 - Power Distribution Hub

 See the [hardware setup guide](docs/setup-guides/hardware.md) for detailed specifications and assembly instructions.